Cactoblastis cactorum

 Cactoblastis cactorum, the cactus moth, South American cactus moth or nopal moth, is native to Argentina, Paraguay, Uruguay and southern Brazil.
-It is one of five species in the genus Cactoblastis that inhabit South America, where many parasitoids and pathogens control the expansion of the moths' population.
+It is one of five species in the genus Cactoblastis that inhabit South America, where many parasitoids, predators and pathogens control the expansion of the moths' population.
 This species has been introduced into many areas outside its natural range, including Australia, the Caribbean, and South Africa.
 In some locations, it has spread uncontrollably and was consequently classified an invasive species.
 However, in other places such as Australia, it has gained favor for its role in the biological control of cacti from the genus Opuntia, such as prickly pear.

 Interactions in native habitat

 In South America, Cactoblastis cactorum has many natural predators, including ants and New World monkeys.
 Ants, the moths' main predators, consume its larvae.
 New World monkeys dig the larvae and pupae out from the flattened leaf-like stems, or "cladodes", of the cacti.
 The relationship between Cactoblastis cactorum and Opuntia cactus species is parasitic: the moth feeds on the host cactus.
 Recent work in South America has identified four genetically-structured ecotypes of C. cactorum that infest different hosts and possess different larval morphology.
 The mechanism driving this isolation and pattern of host-association in the field remains unexplored.